pengra/jupyter-labs/docs/compass_analysis.md

 # Conclusion

 The distribution of scores for every race other than African Americans were mostly low scores.
-African American scores wree more evenly distributed between all scores.
+African American scores were more evenly distributed between all scores.
 This data suggests that not only are African Americans in Broward County placed into jails at a higher rate, they're also deemed to be a higher risk; thus more likely to be locked up longer.